alexec/www.alexecollins.com/source/2012-02-18-tutorial-integration-testing-selenium-part-2.html.md

 		<bean id="drv" class="org.openqa.selenium.firefox.FirefoxDriver" destroy-method="quit"/>
 	</beans>

-Spring will clear up the browser when it finishes, so we can remove the shutdown hook from AbstractIT.
+Spring will clear up the browser when it finishes, so we can remove the shutdown hook from `AbstractIT`.
 This is more robust than having the test case do this.

 The spring-test doesn't work with JUnit 3, it needs at least JUnit 4.5.
 Lets update to version 4.10 in our pom.xml: